 - --oidc-groups-claim=groups

 The API server restarts automatically when the manifest is saved.
-Give it about a minute then verify the flags loaded:
+Give it a minute, then verify:

 ps aux | grep kube-apiserver | grep oidc

 Okta’s ID token doesn’t include email by default — you’d need to add it as a separate claim.
-Using sub (the unique Okta user ID like 00uyqenacur2MEKEp697) is simpler and works fine because Kubernetes permissions are group-based, not username-based.
-The username is only used for audit logging.
-If you want a human-readable username, add an email or preferred_username claim to the Okta authorization server and update the flag accordingly.
+Using sub (the unique Okta user ID) is simpler and works fine because Kubernetes permissions are group-based, not username-based.
+If you want human-readable values in your audit logs, add an email or preferred_username claim to the authorization server and update the flag — readable identities in audit logs are worth the extra step for any environment under compliance scrutiny.

 Configuring kubeconfig